Islandora-Collaboration-Group/ISLE/docs/install/install-local-migrate.md

 ## Step 1.5: Edit "/etc/hosts" File

-Enable the Local ISLE Installation to be viewed locally on a personal computer browser using "yourprojectnamehere" (e.g. "https://yourprojectnamehere.localdomain").
+Enable the local ISLE installation to be viewed locally on a personal computer browser using "yourprojectnamehere" (e.g. "https://yourprojectnamehere.localdomain").

 * Please use these instructions to [Edit the "/etc/hosts" File](../install/install-demo-edit-hosts-file.md).